 Read on to find out more about what each skin resurfacing treatment entails, and feel free to contact us to help you find out which one is best for you.

-• In laser resurfacing (or a “laser peel”), a carbon dioxide laser is used to remove layers of damaged or wrinkled skin.This technique directs short pulsating beams of light directly at the targeted areas.
-The new skin that forms during the healing process gives your face a tighter, younger-looking feel.
-There is little to no downtime with laser resurfacing and any post-operative pain is minimal.
+The laser skin resurfacing process uses a carbon dioxide laser to remove layers of damaged or wrinkled skin, as well as helping to treat the appearance of facial scars or uneven pigmentation.This technique directs short, pulsating beams of light directly at the targeted areas.
+The new skin that forms during the healing process gives your face a tighter, fresher appearance and feel.
+Laser skin resurfacing requires little to no downtime and any post-operative pain or discomfort is minimal.

 Chemical peels are intended not only for cosmetic care, but for therapeutic purposes and to treat precancerous conditions such as keratosis.
 Dr. Athré cleanses the face and then applies a physician-grade chemical solution that removes the top layers of skin.
 Afterward, the new skin that forms is tighter, and younger-looking.
 Usually the patient will receive a peel at intervals of two to four weeks in order to see the best results.

 Dermabrasion is an exfoliating technique that uses an abrasive, moving instrument to remove the top layers of skin.
 Dermabrasion helps treat acne, age spots, wrinkles, and uneven spots by encouraging the growth of new skin.
 Dr. Athré will apply a topical anesthetic to the face before starting the procedure, and the procedure requires no recovery time.
 Following the treatment, you might notice that your skin is much more sensitive to sunlight, which means that besides normal daily moisturizer, you will also need to use sunscreen that has a minimum of SPF 15.